-Following a review, the Council's Constitution reserves only 11 policies to full Council (meaning only Council can change or amend the 11 policy areas) and the change means that decisions are able to be taken in a more clear and transparent manner and, from a corporate governance perspective, it is a great deal more certain where responsibility for decision making rests, i.e. with the Council or the Executive.
-This change has proven to be beneficial in the working period since the change was effected.
+The Council's Constitution reserves only 11 policies to full Council (meaning only Council can change or amend the 11 policy areas) and this means that decisions are able to be taken in a more clear and transparent manner and, from a corporate governance perspective, it is a great deal more certain where responsibility for decision making rests, i.e. with the Council or the Executive.